-These two communities together have the tools to make a collective impact at scale—streamlining the process for students to acquire their required course materials on the first day of class and offering recognition to faculty for choosing to create a more equitable, accessible educational experience for their students.
+These two communities together have the tools to make a collective impact at scale—streamlining the process for students to acquire their required course materials on the first day of class and offering recognition to faculty dedicated to helping students make their dreams a reality by breaking down financial barriers.

 We AIM High to empower faculty and students alike to succeed through the following efforts to provide Affordable First Day Access.